-Goal: Patients are informed, satisfied with current decisions about the role of their cardiac device in their plan of treatment and aware that these decisions can be revisited.21
+Goal: Patients are informed, satisfied with current decisions about the role of their cardiac device in their plan of treatment, and aware that these decisions can be revisited.21

-This process needs to consider:
+This process needs to consider.

-- General education about the device that includes deactivation; - When to have discussions regarding possible deactivation; • - How to talk about this topic (shared decision-making) and - likely consequences of not having the treatment).
+- General education about the device that includes deactivation: - When to have discussions regarding possible deactivation; - Who should participate in these discussions (e.g. medical, patient, family, other HCP); - How to talk about this topic (shared decision-making), and - What information should be included in the conversation (e.g. the nature of the treatment, expected benefits and risks, potential side effects, alternative options and likely consequences of not having the treatment).